 Some individuals are at higher risk of developing breast cancer based on a significant family history.
 Common red flags for hereditary cancer in families include early onset breast cancer (<45 year old), male breast cancer, and 3 or more cases of breast, ovarian, pancreatic or high-grade prostate cancer on one side of the family.

 It is highly recommended these individuals schedule an appointment with a Certified Genetic Counselor (CGC).
 This counselor will provide pre-test guidance, estimate personal and familial risks from clinical results, help develop a medical plan for cancer surveillance, suggest risk reduction measures, as well as provide coaching on how to communicate the results with family members.
-The counselor will likely refer you to a physician such as a breast surgeon or gynecologic oncologist, for continued medical care.
+The counselor will likely refer you to a physician such as a breast surgeon or gynecologic oncologistA doctor who specializes in the diagnosis and treatment of cancer., for continued medical care.